Trusts & Estates Overview

 - Control how beneficiaries receive and use the trust property

 However, figuring out what kind of trust you need can be complicated.
-A qualified attorney lawyer from Fox, Shjeflo, Hartley & Babu LLP can help you navigate the complexities of trust formation and help you determine what type of trust is appropriate for your situation and goals.
+A qualified attorney lawyer from Shjeflo, Riley & Cruz LLP can help you navigate the complexities of trust formation and help you determine what type of trust is appropriate for your situation and goals.